 The compile command is used to compile SPARQL commands into the logical and/or physical plans that the database server will use to execute the command.
 This can be useful for understanding how the system is interpreting and optimizing a query or update.

-An example of using the compile command is shown below:
+Following is an example of using the compile command:

 \$ cge-cli compile -c algebra example.rq